Thinstation/thinstation/README.md

 Visit the ThinStation Wiki: https://github.com/Thinstation/thinstation/wiki/Getting-Started-with-ThinStation

 ThinStation is a small, yet powerful, Open Source thin client operating system supporting:
-Citrix ICA, Redhat Spice, NoMachine NX, Microsoft Windows terminal services (RDP, via FreeRDP), VMware Horizon View, Cendio ThinLinc, Tarantella, X, telnet, tn5250, VMS terminal, and SSH.
+Citrix ICA, Redhat Spice, NoMachine NX, Microsoft Windows terminal services (RDP, via FreeRDP), VMware Horizon View, Cendio ThinLinc, X and SSH.

-This environment was created for you by Donald A. Cupp Jr. from Crux and ThinStation.
+This environment was created for you by Donald A. Cupp Jr. from Fedora and ThinStation.

 ThinStation itself has many contributors, with special thanks to:
 - Mike Eriksen